-The cost analysis indicated that the GPS program costs approximately $21.20 per day per parolee; the cost of traditional supervision is $7.20 per day per parolee — a difference of $14.00.
+The cost analysis indicated that the GPS program costs approximately $21.20 per day per individual on parole; the cost of traditional supervision is $7.20 per day per individual on parole — a difference of $14.00.
 However, although the results show less recidivism in the GPS group, that group also had significantly more parole violations.
 In other words, the GPS monitoring program is more expensive, but it may be more effective in detecting parole violations.

 Finally, the process evaluation revealed that the GPS program was implemented with a high degree of fidelity across the four dimensions examined: adherence, exposure, quality of program delivery and program differentiation.

 Results from the study provide promising evidence that GPS technology offers increased public safety by potentially removing dangerous criminals from the streets before they commit more violent crimes.